Aegis Station

 Program Architecture & Technical Domains

-This page outlines the primary systems and technical disciplines required to design, build, and integrate the program.
+This page outlines the primary systems and technical disciplines that make up the program.

 1. Orbital Habitat Systems

-Focus: rotating structures, shielding and fluid management, crew life support, power, and long-duration operability.
+A self-contained technical domain covering rotating structures, shielding and fluid management, crew life support, power,

 Large-Scale Rotating Structures